lucee/lucee-docs/docs/04.guides/04.cookbooks/23.Sql-Types/page.md

 description: SQL types supported by lucee.
 ---

 Here are the SQL types supported by Lucee.

-All are supported with and without the `CF_SQL_` prefix:
+All are supported with and without the `CF_SQL_` prefix (ACF too since 11):

 * CF_SQL_ARRAY / ARRAY
 * CF_SQL_BIGINT / BIGINT